 Fast-rooted in the fruitful soil.

 The third of these “Choric Song” stanzas speaks on how the men feel that unlike the rest of creation, they are unable to have a peaceful life that consists of living and then dying.
 They want to live as a leaf does.
-Budding, being blown on it’s branch, growing green “and broad,” never having to take a care, and then finally after being “dew-fed” under the moon, turn yellow and float to the ground.
+Budding, being blown on its branch, growing green “and broad,” never having to take care, and then finally after being “dew-fed” under the moon, turn yellow and float to the ground.
 They are seeing the life cycle of the simplest parts of creation as the most appealing to them.

 All things, the chorus states, are able to live to an “allotted length of days” and then be replaced by something else that will eventually ripen and fade.
 These lives are the most fulfilling as they have a distinct purpose that does not including toiling.